 Very scenic trail, exploring the Pacific Crest Trail with some challenges.
-This trail is for everyone with riding experience.
+This trail is for everyone with solid riding experience.

-Afterwards, we head out on the trail.
+Afterward, we head out on the trail.

-Once we hit the trailhead of the epic Pacific Crest Trail, some sections of the upcoming four miles skilled, well balanced riders enjoy the possibility of long trot sequences.
-This world famous path leads us through an ancient forest of a mixture of Jeffrey, Ponderosa Pines, Manzanita, Oak Trees, and crossing also some magical meadows.
+Once we hit the trailhead of the epic Pacific Crest Trail, some sections of the upcoming four miles skilled, well-balanced riders enjoy the possibility of long trot sequences.
+This world-famous path leads us through an ancient forest of a mixture of Jeffrey, Ponderosa Pines, Manzanita, Oak Trees, and crossing also some magical meadows.